-> First, Sarah is right to care about both things, dreaming ministry and honoring God’s pattern of how men and women relate to each other in all of life, both home and church and society.
-And she is right that the Bible is not as unclear as some people think it is on 1 Timothy 2:13: “I do not permit a woman to teach or to have authority over men.
-Rather she is to remain in quietness as she learns.”
-Those two things teach and exercise authority are the very two things that distinguish an elder from a deacon.
-Elders are to exercise authority or govern and the elders are to be the authoritative teachers in the church.
+First, Sarah is right to care about both things — dreaming ministry and honoring God’s pattern of how men and women relate to each other in all of life: the home and church and society.
+And she is right that the Bible is not as unclear as some people think it is on 1 Timothy 2:12: “I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.”
+Those two things — teach and exercise authority — are the two very things that distinguish an elder from a deacon.
+Elders are to exercise authority or govern, and the elders are to be the authoritative teachers in the church.

 But there are endless possibilities for ministry for women in this world that do not put them under or into that position.
-I wrote another little book I called What is the Difference?
-And at the end of that booklet I put 80 kinds of things, 80 kinds of ministries, just to give women examples of what kinds of things are open to them.
+I wrote another little book I called What is the Difference?, and at the end of that booklet, I listed 80 kinds of ministries, just to give women examples of what kinds of things are open to them.

 You know, it may be that you haven’t misheard the voice of God, but that you have misapplied the voice that you heard.
-In other words, maybe God is saying to you: Follow me.
+In other words, maybe God is saying to you, “Follow me.
 Serve me.
 Give your whole self to me.
 I am going to use you mightily in my purposes on the earth to glorify myself and to save sinners and to build up saints.
-I am going to use you for that.
-And then you, maybe, took it and spun that out in terms of, oh, I guess I am supposed to be a pastor and have authority over men in that role.
-And I said: Maybe not.
-Maybe you have just misread the word.
+I am going to use you for that.”
+And then you, maybe, took it and spun that out in terms of, “I guess I am supposed to be a pastor and have authority over men in that role.”
+And I said, “Maybe not.
+Maybe you have just misread the word.”

-And then when they say: Well, what are you saying we can do?
-My answer is: 75 percent of the seven billion people in the world — I just checked this to make sure this is a true statement —75 percent of the seven billion people in the world are women or under the age of 15.
+And then when they say, “Well, what are you saying we can do?” my answer is, “Seventy-five percent of the seven billion people in the world — I just checked this to make sure this is a true statement — are women or under the age of fifteen.”
 They have limitless needs of every kind, right?
-Physical needs and education needs and spiritual needs and relational needs and parenting needs and needs for rescue and endless needs that they have.
-And my response is: Do anything you want.
+Physical needs and education needs and spiritual needs and relational needs and parenting needs and needs for rescue and endless needs.
+And my response is, “Do anything you want.
 Care about them.
-Care about them physically and especially eternally and minister in whatever way you can.
+Care about them physically and especially eternally and minister in whatever way you can.”